OleHolmNielsen/ITwiki/docs/PXE_and_UEFI.rst

 Overview
 ========

-This *HowTo* guide documents how to install EL Linux using PXE_ on a client host booting by UEFI_.
+This *HowTo* guide documents how to install EL/RHEL_ Linux using PXE_ on a client host booting by UEFI_.

 This page assumes that you already have a working DHCP_ and PXE_ boot server for installing client hosts using the Legacy_BIOS_boot_ method.
 We will show how to support also UEFI_ booting with PXE_.